 iZettle, the social payments startup from Sweden, has today announced it has received around €8.2 million ($11.2 million) in Series A funding led by Index Ventures with co-investor Creandum, as well as further investment from Charles Dunstone, CEO and Co-founder of The Carphone Warehouse.
 Rumours at the end of August said that a €10 million investment would be announced soon.

-According to iZettle, the young company will use the fresh capital to expand into chip-card markets outside of Sweden as well as support the development of the iZettle sevice, which enables anyone to take credit or debit card payments anytime and anywhere.
+iZettle is based in Stockholm and was founded in April 2010 by serial entrepreneurs Jacob de Geer and Magnus Nilsson.
+According to iZettle, the young company will use the fresh capital to expand into chip-card markets outside of Sweden, as well as support the development of the iZettle sevice, which enables anyone to take credit or debit card payments anytime, anywhere.

-iZettle’s free iPad, iPhone and iPod touch app and mini chip-card reader launched in Sweden in August 2011 and became an instant hit in the App Store; It rocketed to number one in the finance category and number four in the overall App Store.
-Find out more about iZettle’s service of Mobile card payments and check out their latest promotional video.
+iZettle’s free iPad, iPhone and iPod touch app and mini chip-card reader launched in Sweden in August 2011 and became an instant hit in the App Store.
+It rocketed to number one in the finance category and number four in the overall App Store.
+Find out more about iZettle’s service of mobile card payments and check out their latest promotional video: